 A minority of the parents and all of the staff responded to the confidential questionnaire.
-The majority of the parental responses were positive.
-The staff responses were wholly positive and in written responses they commented on the collegial approach to their work.
+All of the responses were wholly positive.
 The questionnaire responses were shared with the leader and a representative from the management committee.

 3. Focus of the inspection